lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     Heliocentric Y vs. X distance of the trans-Neptunian object.

 5.3.
 Now plot the heliocentric Z distance as a function of heliocentric X distance.
-Click on "Plot Settings" and click on "Add New Chart."
+Click on "+" button to add a new chart.
 Select ``heliocentricZ`` for y and ``heliocentricX`` for x.
 Click on "Apply" or "OK."